*This website contains affiliate links. If you click on these and make a purchase, we will receive a small percentage of the sale.

 On the other hand, if you need several clean-history IPs (quality over quantity), then you should consider static ones.

-Now can I buy a single residential proxy?
+Can I buy a single residential proxy?

 It doesn’t mean this.
 Luminati’s pricing of static residential proxies is similar to their other residential proxies.
 They bill your usage, not the actual number of IPs.